acweathersby/cached_factory/README.md

 ## Options

 - `options:initializer` - **Function** - Called when an object is created or retrieved from the cache pool.
-It is passed the new object as its only argument.
+The object is bound to the functions `this` value, and it receives the same arguments that are original passed to the original construction function.
+> If object.prototype.initializer is defined, this function will be used regardles of any value set for `options:initilizer`.

 - `options:destructor` - **Function** - Called when an object released to back to cache pool through `cached_factory.collect`.
-It is passed a single argument which is the object that has been collected.
+The collected object is bound to the functions `this` value.
+No arguments are passed to this function.
+> If object.prototype.destructor is defined, this function will be used regardles of any value set for `options:destructor`.

 - `options:pool` - **Integer** - Number of cached objects to prefill the cache with.
 When used with `options:release`, the cache will be reduced to this number when the release period occures.

 - `options:release` - **Integer** - Time in milliseconds between periods which the cache will be reduced to the value of `options:pool`.